Quick Links

 Transition Project

-We run a transition project to support any student who may find coming to secondary school tricky.
-This could be someone coming from a school where not many of their peers are attending The Ashcombe, through to someone who may be worried or anxious about coming to secondary school.
-The week has previously been run by Eagle Radio, with a programme of DJing and Radio presenting skills workshops run on the school site.
-These are supported by Teaching Assistants and students become familiar with the school building, staff and site as the week goes by.
+We run a Transition Project over a number of days in the summer to support any student who might find starting secondary school a bit tricky.
+This could be someone from a school where not many of their peers are coming to The Ashcombe, or someone who is worried or anxious about coming to a bigger school.
+The programme is run by Paul Marcus Media, and includes DJ-ing and radio presenting skills workshops run on the school site and students soon become familiar with the school buildings and staff as the days go by.

-This week-long project is followed up by meetings with either the SENCo or Head of Year 7 where students can ask specific questions about Year 7 and talk about any worries they may have.
-There is also an opportunity to walk around the school site with their timetables before the term has officially started to get an orientation of the site and a feel for the school timetable.
+This project is followed up by meetings with either the SENDCo or Head of Year 7, where students can ask any questions and talk about any concerns they may have.
+By walking round the school site with their timetable before term starts, gives them better understanding.

-Anyone attending the project is also invited to a follow-up meeting once the term has started and then further meetings over the course of the first term so that any small issues can be addressed at an early stage.
+Anyone attending the project is also invited to a follow-up meeting once term begins, and then has further meetings in the first term, so any small issues can be addressed early.